cohesive/terraform-provider-cohesivenet/README.md

 **Upgrading plugin for your terraform code**

-tldr: `rm .terraform.lock.hcl && terraform init` or `terraform init -upgrade`
+tldr: `rm .terraform.lock.hcl && terraform init -upgrade`

 When you re-run `make install` this will update the plugin installed locally but it will not automatically update the plugin used by your terraform code.
 For instance, when testing, you run `make install` and then cd into examples/config and here you will need to pull in your updated plugin code.
 When you ran #2 above `terraform init`, terraform downloaded the plugins defined in main.tf and then wrote a file called [.terraform.lock.hcl](https://learn.hashicorp.com/tutorials/terraform/provider-versioning#explore-terraform-lock-hcl) to the same directly.
 This lock file ensures other users of the same infra code use the correct provider revision.
-To upgrade we need you will need to run `terraform init -upgrade`.
-Or you can just remove the lock file and rerun terraform init.
+To upgrade we need you will need to remove the lock file and run `terraform init -upgrade`.

 ## Contributing
 TODO